robvdlv/softwarebrewery.nl/readme.md

 * Bachelor of ICT, Software & Business Engineering (University of Applied Sciences, Amsterdam)

 # Contact
-I become available for contract and consultancy work in the start of 2018.
+I'll be available for contract and consultancy work from the start of 2018.

 [(+31) 6 24 180 174](tel:+31624180174)<br/>
 [rob@softwarebrewery.nl](mailto:rob@softwarebrewery.nl)<br/>